Tiberriver256/azure-devops-node-api/docs/api-reference/webapi-core/authentication-handlers.md

 ```

 **Usage Notes**:
-- PATs can be created in your Azure DevOps profile settings
+- Personal Access Tokens can be created in your Azure DevOps profile settings
-- Set appropriate scopes for your PAT based on the APIs you need to access
+- Set appropriate scopes for your Personal Access Token based on the APIs you need to access
-- Store your PATs securely and don't commit them to version control
+- Store your Personal Access Tokens securely and don't commit them to version control

 ## Basic Authentication Handler